Celebrating our volunteers at RAF Cranwell

 Before the awards were presented, guests heard a moving tribute from Russel, the son of the late blind veteran Marie.
 He shared how much the support of volunteers had meant to his mother and his whole family.

-“I personally thank all of you in this room for what you do as a befriender, not just for the blind veteran, but for families like mine too.”
+“I personally thank all of you in this room for what you do as a befriender, not just for the blind veterans, but for families like mine too.”

 Warrant Officer Tracey Kenworthy, RAF Cranwell’s Service Community Support Officer, then presented certificates, commemorative coins and pin badges, and joined us in celebrating the dedication of our volunteers.